quasarstream/PHP-FFmpeg-video-streaming/README.md

 ```

 ## Several Open Source Players
-You can use these players to play your packaged videos
+You can use these players to play your packaged videos.

 - **WEB**
     - DASH and HLS: [Plyr](https://github.com/sampotts/plyr)
     - DASH and HLS: [MediaElement.js](https://github.com/mediaelement/mediaelement)